Hanna Helena Chrzanowska: Life

-Chrzanowska – a curious and exuberant individual – attended an Ursuline high school in her adolescence and graduated with honors.
-During the Bolshevik Revolution she tended to the wounded soldiers and later commenced her studies at the School of Nursing in Warsaw in 1920.
+Chrzanowska first studied privately, and then at the Ursuline high school and graduated with honors.
+Having left school she enrolled in a Red Cross course in order to help nurse victims of the Polish-Bolshevik war.
+She later commenced her studies at the School of Nursing in Warsaw in 1920, under a grant from the Rockefeller Foundation.
 Sometime in the 1920s she suffered an arm injury and was required to have an operation.
 It was also around this stage that she worked under Magdalena Maria Epstein.
 Before she was admitted into nursing school she volunteered at a clinic for six months but was assigned bookkeeping duties that did not appeal to her for she wanted to be with people.

-She gained a scholarship to a nursing school in France in 1925 while later going on to work with the members of the U.S. Red Cross as a nurse in a time when the profession was not so well respected.
-Chrzanowska also travelled to Belgium to observe the nursing profession there as part of her education so as to gain greater experience and broader knowledge of the field.
-During her time as a nurse she became a leading light in the field in her region and became a well known face in her local area due to her temperance and her good works amongst the people whom she was dedicated to serving.
-Chrzanowska became an instructor at the University School of Nurses and Hygienists in Krakow from 1926 until 1929 and also served as the editor of the monthly publication "Nurse Poland" from 1929 to 1939.
+She gained another scholarship to a nursing school in France in 1925 while later going on to work with the members of the U.S. Red Cross as a nurse in a time when the profession was not so well respected.
+Chrzanowska also traveled to Belgium to observe the nursing profession there as part of her education so as to gain greater experience and broader knowledge of the field.
+During her time as a nurse, she became a leading light in the field in her region and became a well-known face in her local area due to her temperance and her good works amongst the people whom she was dedicated to serving.
+Chrzanowska became an instructor at the University School of Nurses and Hygienists in Kraków from 1926 until 1929 and also served as the editor of the monthly publication Nurse Poland from 1929 to 1939.
 She also worked to help form the Catholic Association of Polish Nurses in 1937.

-She became a member of the Benedictine oblate due to being drawn to Benedict of Nursia and aspiring to follow his example and the message of the gospel in an effort to draw closer to God; she also wanted to fuse her faith with her work as merciful and charitable work.

-In 1940 during World War II she lost her father who died during the Sonderaktion Krakau at the Sachsenhausen concentration camp and her lieutenant brother Bogden died at the hands of Soviet soldiers on the orders of Joseph Stalin in the Katyn massacre.
-As the war continued she organized nurses for home care in Warsaw and helped to both feed and resettle refugees.
-At the conclusion of the war she became the head of a nursing home where she attended to administrative duties and cared for residents while working with nursing students.
-Chrzanowska also served as the director of the School of Psychiatric Nursing in Kobierzyn until the Communists closed it.
-After sometime she moved into nursing the poor and the neglected in her own parish area.
-Chrzanowska attained a scholarship to the United States of America from 1946 until 1947.